scharasyne/scharasyne/README.md

 - 🔭 **Working on:** Building amazing web applications and learning new frameworks
 - 🌱 **Learning:** React, Node.js, Python, Database Development, n8n
-- 👯 **Looking to collaborate on:** Open source projects and innovative solutions
+- 👯 **Looking to collaborate on:** Open source projects and innovative solutions for hackathons
 - 📫 **Reach me at:** maria.zarahgaas@gmail.com

 ---